Spaghetti-Dojo/kensaku/docs/hooks.md

 # Hooks

-The Wp Entities Search expose some hooks to help you to work with the search and the rest calls.
+Kensaku expose some hooks to help you to work with the search and the rest calls.

 - `useEntitiesOptionsStorage`
 - `useEntitiesRecords`